deepak-mean/angMdTimePicker/README.md

 `time` is scope variable which is a date object .

 ### on-change
-You can also pass a `on-change` options i.e. a function to be called on every change ( hours/minutes)
+You can also pass a `on-change` option i.e. a function to be called on every change ( hours/minutes)

 ```
 <ang-md-time-picker ng-model="time" on-change = "changeTime" ng-click="$event.stopPropagation()"></ang-md-time-picker>